 Before blockchain came into existence, people required middlemen to create trust and make a transaction happen.
-With the help of immutable smart contracts, borrowers can directly deal with the lenders on the rate of interest, installments, and duration of the transaction.
+Using immutable smart contracts, borrowers can directly deal with the lenders on the rate of interest, installments, and duration of the transaction.
 Borrowers and lenders can negotiate terms on the smart contracts.
 If borrowers are not able to abide by the terms of the smart contracts, then smart contracts add late payment fees to the actual amount to be paid to the lender.

 The reputed banks like ING and Credit Suisse have successfully swapped high-quality liquid assets of EUR 25 million with a blockchain-based lending application.
-Blockchain adds trust to the system without the need for an intermediary making the entire process seamless.
+Blockchain can add trust to the system without the need for an intermediary, making the entire process seamless.

 3. Credit Score

 Banks and the Financial institutes require an applicant’s credit score before proceeding with a loan application.
 One limitation of the current credit management system is the lack of mobility of the credit ratings.
 The current credit score of a person does not remain valid in a different country.
 Therefore, a universal credit score is needed.